Why Business Platforms Are Not Created Equal. But Why They Can Work Together.

 Part 1 of 2: Addressing common historical challenges

 For any organization, the foundation of all processes and workflows falls squarely on a handful of business platforms.
-And whether that’s ERPs, sales and marketing engines, finance tracking, document management, or productivity suites—they are all considered essential to success regardless of the flavour.
+And whether that’s ERPs, sales and marketing engines, finance tracking, correspondence management, or productivity suites—they are all considered essential to success regardless of the flavour.

 However, though these types of systems may be considered business platforms, they can be very different.
 The easiest way to categorize business platforms is by delivery model—usually falling into one of two camps.